-EM608 Analysis of Domestic and Global Economic Markets (Macroeconomics) (2.00 cr.)
+EM608 International Macroeconomics (2.50 cr.)

 Students develop an understanding of the forces that determine important domestic and international macroeconomic variables.
 These variables include output, employment, productivity growth, inflation, interest rates, and foreign exchange rates.
 Students work with real world data to see how well their models work when explaining the world around us.
 The analysis of domestic and global markets provides a means for understanding macroeconomic debates.